rackerlabs/vagrant-solum-dev/README.md

 # Solum Dev Environment with Vagrant

+These docs are out of date.

+Please follow the instructions found here - https://solum.readthedocs.org/en/latest/getting_started/

 ## About

 The purpose of this Repo is to help you quickly set up a consistent development environment